 Beynac et Cazenac

-Perched on the edge of the Dordogne, it is a little bigger than La Roque with its castle.
+Perched on the edge of the Dordogne, Beynac-et-Cazenac is a little bigger than La Roque and it has one of the best castles in France at the top of the village.
 The cobbled pathways taking you up to the castle are very steep (and very slippery if wet), but you will be treated to fabulous views over the Dordogne from the top.

 The Loire is famous for its Châteaux but the Dordogne also has its fair share.
 It’s known as the land of 1001 castles.